GrokImageCompression/grok/src/lib/core/highway/README.md

 `HWY_AFTER_NAMESPACE()`.
 Lambda functions currently require `HWY_ATTR` before their opening brace.

+Do not use namespace-scope nor `static` initializers for SIMD vectors because this can cause SIGILL when using runtime dispatch and the compiler chooses an initializer compiled for a target not supported by the current CPU.
+Instead, constants initialized via `Set` should generally be local (const) variables.

 The entry points into code using Highway differ slightly depending on whether they use static or dynamic dispatch.
+In both cases, we recommend that the top-level function receives one or more pointers to arrays, rather than target-specific vector types.

 *   For static dispatch, `HWY_TARGET` will be the best available target among `HWY_BASELINE_TARGETS`, i.e. those allowed for use by the compiler (see